 7 steps to create a more valuable business

 There is no standard calculation for valuing a business.
-A rough guide is somewhere between 3 and 5 times your annual net profit, if you have had a steady number of years trading.
-Make your business more desirable with an attractive and loyal customer base.
-Show guaranteed future income streams, growth potential, and market share growth will help you achieve an even higher value.
+A rough guide is somewhere between 3 and 5 times your annual net profit if you have had a steady number of years trading.
+However the more desirable you can make your business through having an attractive and loyal customer base, guaranteed future income streams and can show the growth potential and market share growth the more likely you could achieve an even higher value.